-We are highly dependent on our current base of employees and external hepatology consultants.
-These individuals, among other things, design and lead our pre-clinical and clinical studies, as well as our U.S. and European regulatory processes.
-The loss of any personnel or failure to attract or retain other key personnel and consultants could prevent us from developing our products and core technologies and pursuing collaborative relationships.
+We are highly dependent on our current base of a few employees and external consultants.
+These individuals, among other things, design and lead our preclinical and clinical studies, as well as our U.S. and European regulatory processes.
+With little or no redundancy in our personnel, the loss of any personnel or failure to attract or retain other key personnel and consultants could result in a loss of experience and accumulated knowledge and prevent us from developing our products and core technologies and pursuing collaborative relationships.